shayaljindal55/react-stock-check/README.md

-# Getting Started with Create React App
+# Getting Started with Stock Time Series App build using React

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 To run this project :

 - Download or clone the source code from `https://github.com/shayaljindal55/react-stock-check`